Ford Taunus P3: Commercial

 The boldly styled and regularly upgraded Taunus P3 was a commercial success.
 669,731 were produced.
-The figure includes 86,010 station wagons.
+The figure includes 86,010 estates.
 In the sales statistics for several months of 1961/62 the success of the model even enabled Ford briefly to overtake Opel on the German market, becoming the second best selling auto-brand, beaten to the top spot only by Volkswagen.

 The Taunus P3 was replaced by the Ford Taunus P5 which would come with a wider range of engines and which would sell at approximately the same rate.
 However, the overall market size was growing through the 1960s, and with it grew the sales of the Opel Rekord.
 After the Taunus P3 no future Taunus model would come close to challenging Opel’s dominance of the large lucrative middle-market portion of the German auto-market.